Leaders who rely on fear to control are often wrestling with their own inner turmoil. – N. Anderson

 Connecting Over Controlling

 When I see leaders in our professional environments or in government who constantly try to control with fear, I do my best not to judge or respond with my own attempt to control—though it’s tempting.
-What I can do is control are my actions, my responses, and my attitude.
-I can do this through compassionate listening, through research and meaningful conversations to connect.
+What I can do is control my actions, my responses, and my attitude.
+I can connect through compassionate listening, research and meaningful conversations.
 There are always two sides to every story.
-If we’re only listening to one, we’re not getting the full story; we’re only getting the narrative we want to control.
-When we seek to compassionately listen, it can reduce fear, loathing, and even help us learn something new.
+If we only listen to one, we’re not getting the full story; we’re only getting the narrative we want to control.
+When we seek to listen compassionately, it can reduce fear and loathing and even help us learn something new.
 It may sound a bit idealistic, but to me, it’s better than the alternative of bitterness and hopelessness.

 Here’s to leading with love!